-The Aging Mastery Program® (AMP) is a comprehensive and fun approach to aging well that encourages adults age 55+ to take actions to enhance their health, financial well-being, social connectedness, and overall quality of life.
+The Aging Mastery Program® (AMP) is a comprehensive and fun approach to aging well.
+It encourages adults age 55+ to take action to enhance their health, financial well-being, social connectedness, and overall quality of life.
 Central to the AMP philosophy is the belief that modest lifestyle changes can produce big results and that people can be empowered and supported to cultivate health and longevity.
 The core curriculum covers ten topics:

 Navigating Longer Lives: The Basics of Aging Mastery